Avtem/LearnCpp-Quiz-201/step 04.md

             std::cout << '\n';
     }

-    friend std::ostream& operator<<(std::ostream& stream, const Field& field) {
+    friend std::ostream& operator<<(std::ostream& stream, const Board &board) {
         // Before drawing always print some empty lines
-        // so that only one field appears at a time
+        // so that only one board appears at a time
         // and it's always shown at the bottom of the window
         // because console window scrolls automatically when there is no
         // enough space.